helenb/slides/slides.md

 ```

 <!--
-We often use calc() in css to figure out sizes that combine percentate widths with fixed pixel sizes.
-For example, for a site that has a fluid width, how would you have a fixed width sidebar, and a main page area that fills the rest of the page (using float layouts)?
+We often use calc() in css to figure out sizes that combine percentate widths with pixel sizes.
+For example, for a fluid-width site, how would you have a fixed width sidebar, and a main page area that fills the rest of the space?
+This is also assuming a float-based layout.

 With calc() it is easy